VinceZK/Portal/docs/README.md

 ```

 It seems I have conquered the most difficult path, the letter “U” in CRUD.
-Maybe there is still one thing left, the work protection.
+However, there is still one thing left, the work protection.
 Imagine, when you changed something on an object, then you accidentally click the “Back” button of your Browser,
 what are you expecting?
-You hope the App block the navigation by popping up a dialog
+You hope the App block the navigation by popping up a dialog to ask confirmation of leaving current page.
-to ask confirmation of leaving current page.
-This makes me to jump to the next issue: navigation.
+This makes me to jump to the next big issue: navigation.

 ## Navigation
 Navigation is a difficult topic.
 Fortunately, [Angular](https://angular.io/guide/router) helps a lot.